 Our Partnership with Syracuse University’s S.I.
 Newhouse School of Public Communications

-The Newhouse School at Syracuse University is named on behalf of Samuel I. Newhouse, a pioneer in the communications industry, having founded media organizations including Condé Nast, Fairchild Publications, and Parade in addition to 26 daily newspapers around the United States.
-Newhouse embraces virtually every known form of information dissemination from print journalism to broadcast journalism to online communication and from advertising and public relations to photography and film.
+The Newhouse School at Syracuse University is named in honour of Samuel I. Newhouse, a pioneer in the communications industry, having founded media organizations including Condé Nast, Fairchild Publications, and Parade in addition to 26 daily newspapers around the United States.
+The Newhouse school embraces virtually every known form of information dissemination from print journalism to broadcast journalism to online communication and from advertising and public relations.

-The MCM program is based on the Newhouse Schools Independent Study Degree Program (ISDP) in Communications Management.
-ISDP Communications Management provides the communications professional with at least five years of experience in public relations or a related field an opportunity to achieve mastery of these areas while advancing as a decision maker, manager, and counselor in a challenging global economy.
+The MCM program is based on the Newhouse School’s pioneering blended learning graduate progran in Communications Management.
+The Newhouse Communications Management program provides communications professionals with at least five years of experience in public relations or a related field an opportunity to achieve mastery of these areas while advancing as a decision maker, manager, and counselor in a challenging global economy.